YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/python_kafka_producer.md

                                     )
 ```

 Also, use the following files obtained in the previous step.
-Place it in the same location as producer.py.
+Place them in the same location as producer.py.

 - ca.pem
 - service.cert